UniMath/agda-unimath/src/category-theory/opposite-precategories.lagda.md

 ## Properties

-### The opposite precategory construction is an involution on the type of precategories
+### The opposite construction is a definitional involution on the type of precategories

 ```agda
 is-involution-opposite-Precategory :